qgis/QGIS-Documentation/source/docs/documentation_guidelines/do_translations.rst

 Two different tools are currently used to do translations in QGIS:

-* the Transifex web platform, the easiest and recommanded way to translate QGIS, transparently does the process described above and pulls all the translatable texts in one place for the translator.
+* the Transifex web platform, the easiest and recommended way to translate QGIS, transparently does the process described above and pulls all the translatable texts in one place for the translator.
 He then just picks the files he wants and does the translation